benhensor/season-it/README.md

 On load the app retreives currently in-season produce and renders it to the list display. ✅

-Produce can be filtered by type. - coming soon
+Produce can be filtered by type. - ✅

 Seasonal foods for each month can be viewed by choosing a month from the menu. ✅